 Find out who they really are and to whom your email should be addressed to.
 If you are sending your message without specifying whom you are sending it to, it is very likely to be sent to the spam folder.
 Most of your prospects are translation agencies?
 Try and find out their email address: many translation organisations prefer candidates to fill out a questionnaire on their web site for new translators to contact them.
 If this is the way they like it and this is how they want to gather data from freelance translators, if you contact them by email, you’re wasting your time.

-Find out the type of translation the translation agency does
+Find out the types of translation jobs the agency offers

 You need to know what areas of expertise they are looking for in their translators.
 This will help you create an even more targeted email with a better chance of success.
 A translation agency will be more interested in receiving an email that says ‘I’m an English into French freelance translator with a degree in civil engineering and more than 15 years’ experience in translating user guides for the automobile industry’ than a standard ‘I translate from English, French, German and Portuguese into Greek’.